awsdocs/amazon-s3-developer-guide/doc_source/replication-walkthrough1.md

 1. Test the setup in the Amazon S3 console:

-   1. Sign in to the AWS Management Console and open the Amazon S3 console at [https://console\.aws\.amazon\.com/s3/](https://console.aws.amazon.com/s3/)
+   1. Sign in to the AWS Management Console and open the Amazon S3 console at [https://console\.aws\.amazon\.com/s3/](https://console.aws.amazon.com/s3/)\.

    1. In the *source* bucket, create a folder named `Tax`\.

    1. Add sample objects to the `Tax` folder in the *source* bucket\.
 **Note**
 The amount of time it takes for Amazon S3 to replicate an object depends on the size of the object\.
-For information about how to see the status of replication, see [Cross\-Region Replication Status Information](crr-status.md)\.
+For information about how to see the status of replication, see [Replication Status Information](replication-status.md)\.

       In the *destination* bucket, verify the following:
       + That Amazon S3 replicated the objects\.
       + In object **properties**, that the **Replication Status** is set to `Replica` \(identifying this as a replica object\)\.
       + In object **properties**, that the permission section shows no permissions\.
 This means that the replica is still owned by the *source* bucket owner, and the *destination* bucket owner has no permission on the object replica\.
 You can add optional configuration to tell Amazon S3 to change the replica ownership\.
-For an example, see [Example 3: Change Replica Owner When Source and Destination Buckets Are Owned by Different AWS Accounts](crr-walkthrough-3.md)\.
+For an example, see [Example 3: Changing the Replica Owner When the Source and Destination Buckets Are Owned by Different Accounts](replication-walkthrough-3.md)\.
 ![\[Screen shot of object properties showing the replication status and permissions.\]](http://docs.aws.amazon.com/AmazonS3/latest/dev/images/crr-wt2-10.png)

    1. Update an object's ACL in the *source* bucket and verify that changes appear in the *destination* bucket\.

       For instructions, see [How Do I Set Permissions on an Object?](https://docs.aws.amazon.com/AmazonS3/latest/user-guide/set-object-permissions.html) in the *Amazon Simple Storage Service Console User Guide*\.

-## Configure CRR When Source and Destination Buckets Are Owned by the Same AWS Account \(AWS SDK\)<a name="crr-ex1-sdk"></a>
+## Configure Replication When Buckets Are Owned by the Same Account \(AWS SDK\)<a name="replication-ex1-sdk"></a>

-Use the following code examples to add a replication configuration to a bucket with the AWS SDK for Java and AWS SDK for \.NET\., respectively\.
+Use the following code examples to add a replication configuration to a bucket with the AWS SDK for Java and AWS SDK for \.NET, respectively\.

 ------
 #### [ Java ]